cdjq/DFRobot_GR10_30/README.md

   /**
    * @fn setCwsAngleCount
-   * @brief Set continuous clockwise rotation angle that can trigger the gesture
+   * @brief Set how many degrees your hand should rotate clockwise continuously to trigger the gesture
-   * @param count Default is 4 range 1-31
+   * @param count Default 4, range 1-31
-   * @n     count The degree of continuous rotation is 22.5 * count
+   * @n     count Continuous rotation angle = 22.5 * count
-   * @n     For example: count = 4 22.5*count = 90
+   * @n     For example: count = 4, 22.5*count = 90
-   * @n     Trigger the clockwise/counterclockwise rotation gesture first, if keep rotating, then the continuous rotation gesture will be triggered once every 90 degrees
+   * @n     Trigger the clockwise/counterclockwise rotation gesture first, if keep rotating, then the continuous rotation gesture will be triggered once every 90°
    * @return NONE
    */
   void setCwsAngleCount(uint8_t count);

   /**
    * @fn setCcwAngleCount
-   * @brief Set continuous counterclockwise rotation angle that can trigger the gesture
+   * @brief Set how many degrees your hand should rotate counterclockwise continuously to trigger the gesture
-   * @param count Default is 4 range 1-31
+   * @param count Default 4,  range 1-31
-   * @n     count The degree of continuous rotation is 22.5 * count
+   * @n     count Continuous rotation angle = 22.5 * count
    * @n     For example: count = 4 22.5*count = 90
-   * @n     Trigger the clockwise/counterclockwise rotation gesture first, if keep rotating, then the continuous rotation gesture will be triggered once every 90 degrees
+   * @n     Trigger the clockwise/counterclockwise rotation gesture first, if keep rotating, then the continuous rotation gesture will be triggered once every 90°
    * @return NONE
    */
   void setCcwAngleCount(uint8_t count);

   /**
    * @fn getExist
-   * @brief Get whether the object is in the detection range of sensor
+   * @brief Get whether the object is in the sensor detection range
-   * @return If the object is in the detection range of sensor
+   * @return If the object is in the sensor detection range
    * @retval 1  Yes
    * @retval 0  No
    */